TheSilvered/nest/docs/c_api/c_api-nodes.md

 **Description:**

-Destroys the contents of `node` and frees it.
+Destroy the contents of `node` and frees it.

 ---